Showing the single result

 It helps the people who are undergoing chemotherapy.
 Dexamethasone is available to counterpart specific side effects of antitumor treatments.
-It is available in transvenous screw-in cardiac pacing leads to minimize the inflammatory response of the myocardium.
+It is available in transvenous screw-in cardiac pacing leads to minimizes the inflammatory response of the myocardium.

 It is present in eye drops, especially after eye surgery, and as a nasal spray, particular ear drops also have it.

 It is useful for patients with COVID-19 who need mechanical ventilation or supplemental oxygen.

 It is useful in the treatment of a sporadic disorder of glucocorticoid resistance.
 It is under prescription when the patient does not respond well to prednisone or methylprednisolone during adrenal insufficiency and Addison’s disease.

 It may be under prescription to a woman at risk of premature delivery to promote the maturation of the fetus’ lungs.